Nepiki/Guides/Yu‐Gi‐Oh!-Forbidden-Memories-(PlayStation).md

 _The list is still Work In Progress!_
 <details>
   <summary>Simon Muran</summary>
+Simon Muran can be unlocked by beating him in front of Pharaoh's Palace before Heishin attacks the Palace.
+(Optional)

 | | Rank S/A (Pow)  | | | Rank S/A (Tec) | | | Rank B/C/D | |
 | ------------- | ------------- | ---: | ------------- | ------------- | ---: | ------------- | ------------- | ---: |